 Motor dyspraxia involves trouble with co-ordinating physical movements, for example, walking up or down stairs, kicking balls, or hopping.
 Children with motor dyspraxia may be able to perform a task at one time, then unable at a later time.

-Verbal dyspraxia involves difficulties in producing clear, fluent speech or saying certain words or sentences.
+Children with verbal dyspraxia have problems with voluntarily coordinating their muscle to produce speech sounds and words.
+They have difficulties in producing clear, fluent speech or saying certain words or sentences.
 Children with verbal dyspraxia might speak slowly with frequent pauses.

 Children with oral dyspraxia may have trouble with eating and swallowing.